chat loading...

 Structure of The Bluebook

-The Bluebook is divided into three main parts:
+The Bluebook is organized into three primary sections:

-Quick Reference: Law Review Footnotes table Inside of the front cover
+Quick Reference: Law Review Footnotes Inside of the front cover

-Quick Reference: Court Documents and Legal Memoranda table Inside of the back cover
+Quick Reference: Court Documents and Legal Memoranda Inside of the back cover

-Index (find rules and page numbers by keyword) Back of the volume
+Index (find rules by keyword) Back of the volume

 Table of Contents (find major rules and tables) Back cover